notkoen/Zombie-Escape-Configs/Formatting Guide/CSS Configs.md

         "short"             ""          // String: The 'short' name of the item.
 (Used in the interface) "color"             "FFFFFF"    // String: The HEX color code for the item.
 (Without #) "hammerid"          ""          // Int: The HammerID of the weapon.
-        "cantransfer"       "1"         // Bool: Can this item be transfered to other players?
         "showmessages"      "1"         // Bool: Should messages be displayed for this item?
         "showinterface"     "1"         // Bool: Should this item show up on the interface?